status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 Verifying your progress is as simple as `ssh`ing back into your Pi and typing `screen -r`.
 This will resume your screen session (and you will be able to see your node's entire output since you logged out).

+### Professional setup advice

+While `screen` is a nice tool for testing, it's not really a good idea to rely on it for serious use.
+For a more professional setup, we recommend [setting up a systemd service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) with an autorestart on boot (should you experience an unexpected power outage, this will ensure your validator restarts correctly).

+For the details on how to do this, see [this page](./beacon-node-systemd.md)